moggieuk/Happy-Hare/doc/command_ref.md

     MMU_CHANGE_TOOL : Perform a tool swap
-    MMU_CHECK_GATE : Automatically inspects gate(s), parks filament and marks availability MMU_STATS : Dump or reset the MMU statistics MMU_EJECT : Eject filament and park it in the MMU or optionally unloads just the extruder (EXTRUDER_ONLY=1) MMU_ENCODER : Display encoder position or temporarily enable/disable detection logic in encoder MMU_ENDLESS_SPOOL : Display or redefine the EndlessSpool groups MMU_FORM_TIP : Convenience macro to call the standalone tip forming functionality MMU_HELP : Display the complete set of MMU commands and function MMU_HOME : Home the MMU selector
+    MMU_CHECK_GATE : Automatically inspects gate(s), parks filament and marks availability MMU_STATS : Dump or reset the MMU statistics MMU_EJECT : aka MMU_UNLOAD Eject filament and park it in the MMU or optionally unloads just the extruder (EXTRUDER_ONLY=1)
+    MMU_ENCODER : Display encoder position or temporarily enable/disable detection logic in encoder MMU_ENDLESS_SPOOL : Display or redefine the EndlessSpool groups MMU_FORM_TIP : aka MMU_TEST_FORM_TIP Convenience macro to call the standalone tip forming functionality MMU_HELP : Display the complete set of MMU commands and function MMU_HOME : Home the MMU selector
     MMU_LED : Manage mode of operation of optional MMU LED's